ningxiaz/new-ningxia-site/README.md

-# Ningxia readme
+# Ningxia's Personal Site

 Generated on 2016-04-29 using [generator-yeogurt@1.5.2](https://github.com/larsonjj/generator-yeogurt)

 ## Description

-This is an example readme file.
-Describe your site/app here.
+This is Ningxia's current personal site, including design portfolio, art projects, writings and bio.

 ## Technologies used